Ntagungira-cmd/Ntagungira-cmd/README.md

 I am a fullstack web developer(Backend Heavy).I am proficient in JavaScript and  its frameworks and I use them in my projects daily, I am also competent in java and Springboot(SpringMVC) framework.

 - 🔭 I’m currently working on [Umwezi](https://umwezimediaconsult.vercel.app/)<br>
-- 🌱 I’m currently learning Python
+- 🌱 I’m learning Python
 - ⚡ Hobby: I enjoy Gaming 🎮

 ### Reach Out on: